WAT Celebrates Women's Equality Day

 Online shopping could be overwhelming, sometimes.
 That's why British Entrepreneur Holly Tucker founded Not On The High Street to help consumers find small businesses online easily.
 The site notonthehighstreet.com is now the "home of thoughtful gifts," bringing thousands of carefully chosen arts and crafts from creators to customers.

-The world needs more Black Girl Magic!
-Nola is a Black-owned, vegan, cruelty-free, and hand-crafted skincare line catered to all skin tones and skin types.
+The world needs Black Girl Magic!
+Nola is a Black-owned, vegan, cruelty-free, and hand-crafted skincare line catering to skin tone and skin types.
 They believe that skincare products should be affordable, skin-loving, and natural beauty-enhancing.
 On Nolaskinsentials.com, Nola provides a skin quiz that will provide feedback based on your skin type and recommend products made for you!

 Hija de tu Madre

 In their own words, Hija de tu Madre "celebrates the beautiful mess that is being Latina and Latinx."
 Their art pieces and clothing are inspired by Patty Delgado's cultural crossroads and depict her Mexican-American cultural intersection.
 Their jewelry, apparel, and other fashion items all celebrate the complexities of being a product of more than one culture.

 "Brio" is an Italian word that means vibrant and full of life.
 "Geo" is a Latin word meaning Earth and nature.
 Together, Briogeo is a gluten-free, cruelty-free, and mostly vegan hair care line that provides texture-specific products for all hair types.
 Inspired by New York City's vibrant culture and core values, Briogeo reflects an appreciation for individuality, positivity, and transparency.